redradishs/PPM-Note-Taking/README.md

 redanicas@ictesolutions.tech

 ## **NOTICE:**
-03/10/2025 PPM has been transfered to Angular 19 and hosted to Cloudflare you may access the link here:
+03/10/2025 PPM has been transferred to Angular 19 and hosted to Cloudflare you may access the link here:
 Link: [Parinig pa more](https://ppmcdn.pages.dev)